List of birds of India: Flamingos

-Flamingos are gregarious wading birds, usually 3 to 5 ft tall, found in both the Western and Eastern Hemispheres.
+Flamingos are gregarious wading birds, usually 1 to 1.5 m tall, found in both the Western and Eastern Hemispheres.
 Flamingos filter-feed on shellfish and algae.
 Their oddly shaped beaks are specially adapted to separate mud and silt from the food they consume and, uniquely, are used upside-down.
 There are two species which have been recorded in India.